 Money and banking

 Spain is part of the European Union and the Eurozone; as such Euro replaced Spanish Pesetas in 2002.
 If you want to exchange money, you can do so at any bank where you can also cash in your traveller's cheques.
-Currency exchanges, once a common sight, have all but disappeared since the introduction of the Euro.
 Credit cards are well accepted in Spain.
 It's more difficult to find a place where credit card is not accepted.
 Most ATMs will allow you to withdraw money with your credit card, but you'll need to know your card's PIN for that.
-The Spanish word for ATM is Cajero automático and was the first Spanish expression I learned in Spain.
-You should learn some basic Spanish before visiting as they are not fluent in english everywhere in Spain.
-Most Spanish stores will ask for ID before accepting your credit card.
-Some stores may not accept a foreign driving license or ID card and you will need to show your passport.
-This measure is designed to help avoid credit card fraud.
+The Spanish word for ATM is Cajero automático and was the first Spanish expression I learned.
+You should learn some basic Spanish before visiting as they are not fluent in English everywhere in Spain.
+Even if you don't speak Spanish fluently it is appreciated if you make an effort using some phrases.

 Vaccine and health

-Crime Spain is a safe country to travel in.
-I have been backpacking Spain for 6 weeks and have always felt safe.
-You should take some basic precautions and common sence.
+Spain is a safe country to travel in.
+I have been backpacking Spain for 17 weeks altogether and have always felt safe.
+You should take some basic precautions and common sense.
 Do not expect the Spanish police in the streets to be much help, as police officers generally do not speak English - instead they will direct you to the police station, connect you with someone who can understand your language and have you make a report.
+If you are visiting Barcelona keep in mind that this city is the pick pocketing capital of Europe.

 Spanish cuisine and drink